 We have two classes of common stock: Class A common stock and Class B common stock.
 Shares of our Class A common stock are entitled to one vote per share.
-Shares of our Class B common stock are entitled to 16.5 votes per share.
-Holders of our Class A common stock and Class B common stock will generally vote together as a single class, unless otherwise required by law or our Amended and Restated Certificate of Incorporation.
-The holders of our outstanding Class B common stock will hold approximately the voting power of our outstanding capital stock following the completion of this offering and will have the ability to control the outcome of matters submitted to our stockholders for approval, including the election of our directors and the approval of any change in control transaction.
+Shares of our Class B common stock are entitled to 16.5 votes per share and are convertible at any time, at the option of the holder, into 10 shares of Class A common stock, or will otherwise automatically convert into 10 shares of Class A common stock upon certain transfers or the death of the holder.
+Holders of our Class A common stock and Class B common stock will generally vote together as a single class, unless otherwise required by law or our Amended and Restated Certificate of Incorporation, as amended.
+The holders of our outstanding Class B common stock will hold % of the voting power of our outstanding capital stock following the completion of this offering and will have the ability to control the outcome of matters submitted to our stockholders for approval, including the election of our directors and the approval of any change in control transaction.
 See the sections titled "Principal Stockholders" and "Description of Capital Stock" for additional information.